 Figure 1.
-Estimated spawning distributions of Upper Yakima and Naches steelhead populations
+Spawning distributions of Upper Yakima and Naches steelhead populations Yakima River Steelhead VSP Project Draft Annual Report

 Steelhead residing in the Yakima Basin are classified as summer-run.
 Run timing into the Yakima Basin typically begins in late August or early September, and extends into May of the following year.
-The large geographic distribution of steelhead in the Yakima Basin results in diverse pre-spawning migration and holding patterns that influence the proportion of fish that survive to spawn.
-Estimates of run escapement at Prosser Dam (Rkm 75.6) may not accurately reflect spawning escapements due to uncertain prespawning mortality rates.
-Previous abundance estimates have used a generalized rate for the entire MPG.
-Redd surveys are not reliable for spawner abundance estimates in years and sites when survey efforts are precluded by high flow and low visibility.
+Steelhead are widely geographically distributed in the Yakima Basin, and they exhibit diverse pre-spawning migration and holding patterns that influence the proportion of fish that survive to spawn.
+Prosser Dam counts (Rkm 75.6) provide reliable adult escapement estimates for the entire Yakima River MPG, but consist of unknown population proportions, and with unknown mortality rates prior to spawning.
+For years before this study, population abundance estimates have used a generalized rate applied to the run at large (Prosser Dam counts), and are based on a telemetry study conducted 23 years ago (Hockersmith et al 1995).
+Other traditional methods, such as Redd surveys, have proven to be unreliable for (steelhead) spawner abundance estimates due to typical high flows and low visibility during spawning.

-The primary objectives of the three year radio telemetry study are to:
+The primary objectives of the three year radio telemetry study were to:

 - 1. Better define the Upper Yakima and Naches spawning distributions, - 2.
 Clarify the extent, distribution, and contribution of mainstem spawners, - 3.
 Estimate population specific adult escapement and spawner abundances for each population, - 4.
-Assess, and ground-truth the long-term prospects for using GSI and PIT-tagging techniques for apportioning the total run at Prosser Dam.
+Assess, and ground-truth the long-term prospects for using GSI and PITtagging techniques for apportioning the total run at Prosser Dam.

-The study will also collect other valuable spatial and temporal life history information specific to each population, including:
+The study also collected other valuable spatial and temporal life history information specific to each population, including:

 - 1. Run timing

 - 2. Pre-spawn migration and holding patterns

 - 3. Pre-spawn survival

 - 4. Spawn timing

+- 5. Spawning interactions between Anadromous and Resident Life history forms

-- 5. Number of redds constructed per female
+- 6. Number of redds constructed per female

-- 6. Age structures (freshwater, ocean and total) and sex ratios
+- 7. Age structures (freshwater, ocean and total) and sex ratios

-- 7. Survival to kelting rates
+- 8. Survival to kelting rates